CirrusMD/authum/README.md

     athm aws add example
     ```

-1. Now you can continue to use the `exec` command, and Authum will automatically
+1. Now you can execute any commmand that requires AWS credentials, and Authum
-   rotate credentials for you in the background.
-You'll only be prompted to
+   will automatically generate temporary credentials for you in the background.
-   authenticate again as needed:
+   You'll only be prompted to authenticate again as needed:

     ```sh
     athm aws exec example <command>